 As the Company maintained two classes of Common stock (Class A and Class L) in fiscal year 2020, earnings per basic and diluted shares were calculated under the two-class method.
 The two-class method includes an earnings allocation formula that determines earnings per share for each participating security according to dividends declared on undistributed earnings for the period.
-Earnings per diluted share is computed on the basis of the weighted-average number of common shares outstanding during the period plus the dilutive effect of any potential common shares outstanding during the period using the more dilutive of the two-class method or another dilutive method.
+Earnings per diluted share is computed on the basis of the weighted-average number of common shares outstanding during the period using the more dilutive of the two-class method or another dilutive method.
 For the fiscal years ended March 27, 2020, the Company did not allocate income to the Class L shares in accordance with ASC 260, because such classes of shares would not have shared in the distribution had all of the income for the periods been distributed.
 Accordingly, earnings per share calculations were provided only for the class A shares.